Rules and Regulations

 After playing Pac Tom for some time I realized the road system actually changes significantly at the year-by-year scale, and that Google frequently makes updates to their map data.
 To reduce despair (e.g. thinking that I was done with all of the roads in some distant section of town but seeing a new tiny dead-end road that might not even be real pop up there a year later) I need some account of time in the rules.
 The rule is: If at any time I've run every road within a neighborhood (these are officially defined by the city) according to the map, then I can mark that neighborhood off for good and not worry about new roads or map changes there.
 Until a neighborhood is finished, I have to live dynamically.
 Once all neighborhoods are done, I win.

 Pac Tom Level I is the parts of the city between the Allegheny and Monongahela rivers, about 23.5 square miles.
 I completed this region on 18 November 2008.
-Pac Tom Level II is the remainder of the city, another 32.5 square miles, and still in progress.
+Pac Tom Level II is the remainder of the city, another 32.5 square miles; I completed this region on 29 October 2022.